AdobeDocs/experience-platform.en/help/data-science-workspace/models-recipes/enrich-profile.md

 In order to complete the tutorials below, you are required to have a working understanding of ingesting [!DNL Profile] data and creating segments.
 Before beginning this tutorial, please review the documentation for the following services:

-- [[!DNL Real-time Customer Profile]](../../rtcdp/overview.md): Provides a unified, real-time consumer profile based on aggregated data from multiple sources.
+- [[!DNL Real-time Customer Profile]](../../profile/home.md): Provides a complete, unified representation of each individual customer based on aggregated data from multiple sources.
 - [[!DNL Identity Service]](../../identity-service/home.md): Enables [!DNL Real-time Customer Profile] by bridging identities from disparate data sources being ingested into Platform.
 - [[!DNL Experience Data Model (XDM)]](../../xdm/home.md): The standardized framework by which Platform organizes customer experience data.